flaggton/pixxelator/src/BACKLOG.md

 # Open Stories:

-1. The User shall be capable of creating a Canvas
-1. The User shall be capable of drawing on a Canvas
 2. The User shall be capable of creating a Canvas with adjustable size
 3. The User shall be capable of saving the canvas as a .png/.jpg
 2. The User shall be capable of loading a .png/.jpg into the canvas